ethereum-optimism/OPerating-manual/Standard Rollup Charter.md

 Given the fundamentally subjective nature of these checks, they are expected to be administered by the Foundation until they can be safely transitioned to Governance.

+### Grandfathered Chains
+All chains added to the Superchain Registry prior to March 1 2025 are considered "grandfathered" for the purposes of using OPCM for their deployment.
+All chains added to the SR afterwards must use OPCM.

 ## History Integrity Checks
 The Optimism Foundation has implemented a suite of history integrity checks, which can be used to identify historical discrepancies between chains and manually assess their impact.
 The Optimism Foundation will assess these discrepancies on an as-needed basis.
 If it believes that these discrepancies risk violating the Law of Chains (e.g., User Protections) in the future once the chain is added as a Standard Rollup, it will deny the chain’s inclusion, even if all other criteria in this document are met.